wptrainingteam/managing-widgets/README.md

 ![widget-google-embed](https://user-images.githubusercontent.com/935397/54498810-d0a89100-4920-11e9-9a37-0b34c4f306d2.png)
 (image 4)

 The text widget is very handy for adding simple HTML, images, or text into your widget area.
 Drag or place the "Text" widget into your "Sidebar".
 Type your name and some text.
 Save your changes and view your site.
 You can add a Google map, also.
 Retrieve the Google map, and cut and paste the embed code into the text widget (see image 4).
-Voilà ... your map appears in your sidebar!
+Voilà... your map appears in your sidebar!

 ### Inactive Widgets